Seazs/Portfolio-Stage-IBA/content/Content/Presentation of the intern.md

 My first choices was to work in the Space industry, and that's why i got really excited when i talked with someone from **Space Application** who was interested in my profil.
 However, although I kept in touch with him, I never managed to get a reply from him, the company or even his colleague.

 # How i got into the internship

-At the Job Fair I spoke to a number of companies, including IBA.
+At the Job Fair I spoke to a number of companies, including [[Presentation of the company and work environment#IBA|IBA]].
 When I first heard about IBA, I was immediately drawn to the idea of working on something as impactful as proton therapy.
 The technology is fascinating, and I found it impressive to work in a company at the cutting edge of technology in its field.

-Luckily, I know someone who works there and as soon as I sent him my CV and asked if he knew of any internship opportunities, I got an email asking if I was available for an interview.
+Luckily, I know someone who works there and as soon as I sent him my CV and asked if he knew of any internship opportunities, I got an email from someone inside the company asking if I was available for an interview.

 # The interview

+The Interview took place at IBA directly with **Gregory Deschamps** who's in charge of the [[Presentation of the company and work environment#Beam development team|Beam]] development team and with **Adrien Faucon** who will be my supervisor for the whole internship.

+This was my first interview ever and i had no idea what to expect.
+I didn't know what type of question they were going to ask neither how far they would test my knowledge.

+What I found hardest was answering the question, *"Introduce yourself and tell us about your background"*.
+It's pretty hard to make a clear, concise presentation that doesn't get bogged down in explaining details, and in which you manage to sell yourself by giving the qualities that could be required for the job.

+But passing that stressful part, they start asking questions about my background and all the project that i have done during my past study years.
+They were really interested in the projects I'd done during my years as a student.
+They wanted to know more not only about the technical side but also about the project management/team management side.
+That's were i fully understand the importance of course like *INFO-F307 (Génie logiciel et Gestion de projet)* whose main aim was to teach us how to code in the workplace.

+During the rest of the interview, they presented the [[Goals of the internship]] and how I was going to fit in with the team.